who we are:

-Born in Tel Aviv, Israel, Hagit lives and works in Milan and Rome, Italy.
-In 2005 she received a bachelor’s degree in industrial design at Jerusalem’s Bezalel Academy of Art and Design.
-For the following two years she served as design department director at international lighting and furniture atelier, Aqua Creations, in Tel-Aviv.
-She subsequently graduated from the Design Management and Cultural Experience program at Domus Academy and has been teaching at the Naba Design Academy in Milan since then.
+Born in Tel Aviv, Israel, Hagit lives and works in Milan, Italy.
+She is a graduate of Jerusalem’s Bezalel Academy of Art and Design and Domus Academy in Milan.
 Hagit’s own work was exhibited in the group exhibition at the Triennale during the Salone del Mobile in 2009.

-Since 2013, she has been collaborating with major Italian companies such as Colè and Miniform, and Baxter, work for whom she won a Wallpaper* Design Award in 2019.
+She has been collaborating with major Italian companies such as Colè and Miniform, and Baxter, work for whom she won a Wallpaper* Design Award in 2019.
 Her work has been featured in acclaimed industry publications such as Interni, Domus, Frame, ElleDecor, Abitare, and Forbes.
-Hagit is currently working on launching her new collection of unique furniture pieces exclusively for the North American market, exhibiting at the International Contemporary Furniture Fair in NYC in 2014 and 2015.
-Renee Switzer is thrilled to have been selected as the exclusive distributor for Canada and the United States through the SwitzerCultCreative showroom network.
+Renee Switzer is thrilled to have been selected as the exclusive distributor for Canada and through the SwitzerCultCreative showroom network.

 is dedicated to the idea of Craft, to the importance of the hand made object, to materials and workmanship of the highest quality.
 SkLO is a company and brand committed to, named for, and defined by a specific Craft tradition: Czech glassblowing.
 SkLO produces two collections: SkLO:OBJECT is hand blown glass accessories, SkLO:LIT is lighting featuring hand blown Czech glass elements.
 Our design philosophy is rooted in materiality and process.
 We believe in revealing the underlying nature of the materials and the way things are made, resulting in details that make each piece unique.
 We strive for subtlety, restraint, and beauty.